Satch7320/Galvanize/capstone1/README.md

-# Capstone 1: Kickstarter Projects
+# Analysis of Kickstarter Projects
+## Metrics of Success

 I chose to do my exploratory data analysis on a collection of nearly 400,000 Kickstarter projects.
 Columns included project start/completion date, status, goal, and backer and pledge counts.
 This dataset was fortunately quite clean already with only a small handful of snags.

 ## Exploratory Data Analysis